Passengers confined to cabins after COVID-19 case on Singapore cruise

 Others will need to monitor their health, while continuing regular activities including going to school or work, and undergo a swab test at the end of a 14-day monitoring period.

-Reporting by Chen Lin, Yi Shu Ng, Aradhana Aravindan and John Geddie; Writing by John Geddie and Aradhana Aravindan; Editing by Tom Hogue, Michael Perry and Raju Gopalakrishnan
+Reporting by Chen Lin, Yi Shu Ng, Aradhana Aravindan and John Geddie; Writing by John Geddie and Aradhana Aravindan; Editing by Michael Perry and Raju Gopalakrishnan

 Our Standards: The Thomson Reuters Trust Principles.